Was covid-19 made in a US lab? in a Chinese lab? by a mad scientist?

 went wrong at the Fort Detrick biolab.
 We know a lot about the Wuhan lab from

 both scientific papers and interviews with its directors.

 We heard nothing about the Fort Detrick biolab from its personnel.

-If there is censorship at work, the US censorship has been more effective than the Chinese one.
+If there is censorship at work, the US censorship has been as effective as the Chinese one.

 In general, i am more worried about the "mad scientist" scenario.

-The Chinese scientist who genetically engineered twins was not
+The Chinese scientist (Jiankui He) who genetically engineered twins was not

 authorized by any lab.
 The anthrax letters of 2001